 Other income includes all other banking activities such as leasing activities and results on the disposal of assets.
-In addition, it includes gains and losses on the sale of non-trading financial assets and liabilities, ineffectiveness of hedging programmes, fair value changes relating to assets and liabilities designated at fair value through profit or loss, and changes in the value of any related derivatives.
-For liabilities designated at fair value through profit or loss, it includes changes in ABN AMRO's credit spreads.
+It also includes the change in fair value of derivatives used for risk management purposes that do not meet the requirements of IAS 39 for hedge accounting, ineffectiveness of hedging programmes, fair value changes relating to assets and liabilities designated at fair value through profit or loss, and changes in the value of any related derivatives.
+For liabilities designated at fair value through profit or loss, it includes changes in own credit spreads.
 Dividend income from non-trading equity investments is recognised when entitlement is established.